We’ve already covered the federal registration process and the main federal exemptions. Now we’ll look at registration from the state perspective.

 Regulation D securities

-As we discussed in the last chapter, securities offered through Regulation D private placements are considered exempt from SEC registration.
-NSMIA additionally classifies these securities as federal-covered.
+Securities sold through Regulation D private placements are exempt from SEC registration.
+NSMIA also classifies these securities as federal-covered.

 Certain federally exempt securities

-A number of securities are exempt from SEC registration.
-It’s important to know two of these exempt securities are also considered federal-covered:
+Some securities are exempt from SEC registration.
+Two of those exempt categories are also treated as federal-covered:

-*NSMIA states only municipal securities sold outside their state of issuance are considered federal-covered.
-For example, a municipal bond issued in Wisconsin is federal-covered in any state but Wisconsin.
-Technically, a municipal security is not considered federal-covered within the state of issuance.
-Therefore, the Wisconsin municipal bond would NOT be considered federal-covered in Wisconsin, which provides the state administrator in Wisconsin some regulatory powers over these offerings.
-For test purposes, it’s only important to know municipal bonds are federal-covered outside of the states they’re issued in.
+*NSMIA states that municipal securities are federal-covered only when they’re sold outside their state of issuance.
+For example, a municipal bond issued in Wisconsin is federal-covered in every state except Wisconsin.
+Within Wisconsin, that bond is not federal-covered, which gives the Wisconsin state administrator some regulatory authority over the offering.
+For exam purposes, the key point is that municipal bonds are federal-covered outside the state where they’re issued.

-While federal-covered securities are exempt from state registration, they may still be subject to certain obligations* with the state administrator.
-Similar to federal-covered advisers, issuers of federal-covered securities must provide a notice filing in every state their security will be offered in.
-This is legally referred to as registration by filing (a.k.a. notice filing), although the name is misleading.
+Federal-covered securities are exempt from state registration, but they may still have certain obligations* to the state administrator.
+Similar to federal-covered advisers, issuers of federal-covered securities must submit a notice filing in each state where the security will be offered.

 *Unlike other federal-covered securities, the US Government and municipalities offering securities outside their state are typically not subject to any filing requirements.

-Federal-covered securities don’t actually register with the state, but most are registered with the SEC (federal registration).
-This is true of all federal-covered securities except those sold in Regulation D offerings and government securities (these are also exempt at the federal level).
+Federal-covered securities don’t register with the state, but most are registered with the SEC (federal registration).
+The main exceptions are Regulation D securities and government securities, which are also exempt at the federal level.

-The USA requires issuers of federal-covered securities to provide the following upon submitting their notice filing:
+The USA requires issuers of federal-covered securities to provide the following with the notice filing:

-There’s not much in place in regard to processing and reviewing this document.
-Remember - the SEC regulates federal-covered securities, not the state administrator.
-A federal-covered security can be legally sold in a state once the proper documents and filing fee are submitted.
-Sales may occur on the day SEC registration is effective or when the notice filing was filed, whichever occurred last.
-While the state administrator has little-to-no power in regard to regulating federal-covered securities, they can issue stop orders preventing a sale from occurring if fraud is suspected.
+A federal-covered security can be sold in a state once the required documents and filing fee are submitted.
+Sales may occur on the day SEC registration becomes effective or on the day the notice filing is submitted - whichever occurs later.
+Although the state administrator has limited authority over federal-covered securities, they may issue stop orders to prevent sales if fraud is suspected.

 Sign up for free to take 8 quiz questions on this topic